nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_structure.md

 <td>ITK-Response-Codes</td>
 <td>20013</td>
 <td>Success</td>
 <td>The Message has been processed successfully.
 An response will be returned stating the fact.
-However, the message may still fail after further processing and result in another response if the business acknowledgment request flag has been sent to “true”.</td>
+However, the message may still fail after further processing and result in another response if the business acknowledgement request flag has been sent to “true”.</td>
 </tr>
 </table>